 Anonymous.
 “Jones Concern for the Despaired Cited.”
 Los Angeles: Los Angeles Times, 21 November 1978.
 Print.

 Alinin, S. F., B. G. Antonov, and A. N. Itskov.
 The Jonestown Carnage – A CIA Crime.
 Moscow: Progress, 1987.
 Print.

 Beck, Don.
 “A World Unto Itself: Life in the States after Jim Jones Moved to Guyana.”
 Alternative Considerations.
 Press.
 2012.
 Web.

 –––.
 “The Healings of Jim Jones.”
 Alternative Considerations.
 Press, 2005.
 Web.

-Bellefontaine, Michael and Bellefontaine, Dora.
+Bellefountaine, Michael and Bellefountaine, Dora.
 A Lavender Look at the Temple: A Gay Perspective of the Peoples Temple.
 Bloomington Indiana: iUniverse, 2011.
 Print.

 Bird, Caroline.
 “Nine Places to Hide.”
 Esquire, January 2, 1962, 55-57.
 Web.

 Black, E. “Jonestown and Woodmont: Jim Jones, Mother Divine and the Fulfillment of Father Divine’s Intention of a Vanishing Divine City.”
 Alternative Considerations.
 2013.
 Web.